ccfelius/CommunityDetection/README.md

 # Community Detection: Kernighan-Lin (Bipartite)

-Created Kernighan-Lin algorithm that, for now, only processes very simple graphs and prints intermediate results.
-Few examples are included.
-Will create manual later.
-Also update to more partitions is expected.
+Created Kernighan-Lin algorithm that, for now, only processes simple graphs and prints intermediate results.
+One example is included.

 ## Constraints:

 * Only processes undirected graphs
-* Not extensively tested on larger graphs
+* Not optimized for large graphs